 Once the body returns to its normal physiological state and size after pregnancy, so too will the labia.
 However, the labial skin is oftentimes stretched beyond repair resulting in an unattractive, sagging appearance.

 How can this be repaired?

-Unattractive, oversized and sagging labia are easily reduced and contoured during a labiaplasty procedure.
-Labiaplasty is a fairly simple, staight-forward out-patient operation that reduces the absolute amount of labial tissue while creating a more youthful appearance to the labial contour.
-Labiaplasty can be performed as a stand-alone procedure or as part of a full Mommy Makeover.
+Unattractive, over-sized and sagging labia are easily reduced and contoured during a labiaplasty procedure.
+Labial reduction is a simple, straight-forward out-patient operation that reduces the absolute amount of labial tissue.
+It also results in a more youthful appearance to the labial contour.
+Labiaplasty can be performed by itself.
+It can also occu as part of a Mommy Makeover.
 Although local anesthetics are used during this procedure, I generally recommend that patients who choose to have labiaplasty performed do so under either intravenous sedation or general anesthesia.
 In this manner, each patients’ comfort is maximized.